 The statistics are frightening.

-One in five children are living in poverty in Scotland.
+One in four children are living in poverty in Scotland.
 That works out at 220,000 children and young people living below the breadline in cities, towns and villages across all of the country's 32 local authorities.

 It is a term that is used but not everyone knows what it actually means.